 With so much hope that comes with a new year, we have to know that there will be some landmines, too.
-Even if we try to do everything perfect, there’s still gonna be landmines that catch us by surprise.
-When I say, “landmines” you might be thinking about bombs used by the military.
+Even if we try to do everything perfectly, there are still going to be landmines that catch us by surprise.
+When I say “landmines,” you might be thinking about bombs used by the military.
 I think of my puppy.
-Recently, I was running around outside with our puppy having a great time until one of us hit a puppy-sized landmine.
-If we can be honest with ourselves today, no matter how well this year goes, God is gonna leave some landmines on purpose.
-Psalm 23 tells us “He leads us beside still waters,” but also we know He led Jesus into the desert.
+Recently, I was running around outside with our puppy having a great time, until one of us hit a puppy-sized landmine.
+If we can be honest with ourselves today, God will leave some landmines on purpose, no matter how well this year goes.
+Psalm 23 tells us, “He leads us beside still waters,” but also, we know He led Jesus into the desert.
 God does not set you up to fail.
 He sets you up to win.
 If He puts a test or landmine in the way, it’s because He knows you can overcome it.
-He wants you to see how much stronger you are in 2022 as opposed to 2021.
+He wants you to see how much stronger you are in 2022 than in 2021.

 1 Samuel 24:1-4